 To claim the third instalment the woman should fill up and submit Form 1C along with the birth certificate of the child and the copy of MCP card which shows that the child has received its first round of immunization.

-To claim the instalments, linking of the beneficiary’s bank or post-office account with Aadhaar card is important for doing DBT of the cash benefit.
+To claim the instalments, linking the beneficiary’s bank or post-office account with Aadhaar card is important for doing DBT of the cash benefit.
 If the account is not linked, the beneficiary can fill up and submit Form 2B for linking her bank account with Aadhaar or Form 2C for linking her post office savings account with Aadhaar before the cash benefits are due.

 The Pradhan Mantri Matru Vandana Yojana is, thus, a scheme which ensures that pregnant and lactating women get the desired nutrition to keep themselves as well as their babies healthy.
 The cash benefit paid under the scheme aims to provide women with the necessary funds for their nutrition.
 It is a welfare scheme for women and it aims to make the female population healthier so that they do not ignore their health, especially when they are pregnant.